mhisoft/wallet/README.md

 Features
 =========
-* Free.
+* Open source and Free.
 * Secure and fast.
 AES 256-bit key encryption.
-* Runs offline for security.
+* Runs offline and database is kept local on your machine.
 * Platform: Windows and Mac OS X...etc where Java is supported.
 * Organize passwords with categories.
-* Search the entire wallet and locate the item you need instantly.
+* Search the entire wallet and locate an item instantly.
-* Support multiple data files.
-Backup.
+* Support multiple eVault data files.
+* Backup .
 * Import and merge in changes from another data file.
 * Auto close the vault if idling for too long.
-* Now support adding images and attachment docs (PDF, DOC..etc) to the vault items.
+* Support adding images and attachment docs (PDF, DOC..etc) to the vault items.

 ![Screenshot](dist/evault-screenshot-passwordform.png "screenshot")